Cecil Baugh: Later life

-In 1941, Baugh volunteered for the British army.
+In 1941, Baugh volunteered for the British Army.
 He served as a sapper with the Royal Engineers for a year in Clitheroe, Lancashire.
 He was stationed in Cairo, Egypt for three years, where he was introduced to a method of pottery glazing which mirrored his self-invented 'Egyptian Blue'.
 Baugh was then transferred to Aden, Yemen, where he was given time off to attend art school.
 In 1946 he returned to Jamaica where he opened a pottery studio on Mountain View Avenue in Kingston.
-He then travelled to the United Kingdom in June 1948 where he studied with Margaret Leach and the famous British potter Bernard Leach.
+He then travelled to the United Kingdom in June 1948, on board the Empire Windrush, where he studied with Margaret Leach and the famous British potter Bernard Leach.
 He returned to Jamaica in 1949 and in 1950 mounted his first one-man exhibition.
 In 1962, Baugh, Albert Huie, Linden Leslie, Jerry Isaacs, and Edna Manley formed the Jamaica School of Art, now the Edna Manley College of the Visual and Performing Arts.
 Baugh taught at the institution until his retirement in 1975.